Chinese cross-border market overview

 Branding to succeed in china cross-border eCommerce

-With the increasing affluence of Chinese and the increase in national consumption levels, the focus of cross-border e-commerce products is no longer the past international price difference, but product quality and brand.
+With the increasing affluence of the Chinese and the increase in national consumption levels, the focus of cross-border e-commerce products is no longer the past international price difference, but product quality and brand.

-In the era of Industry 4.0, new technologies such as the Internet of Things and artificial intelligence have made the manufacturing industry transform into a demand-side determinant model, and the consumption upgrade of Chinese consumer makes the development of cross-border e-commerce shift to refinement and verticalization to meet the individual needs of consumers.
+In the era of Industry 4.0, new technologies such as the Internet of Things and artificial intelligence have made the manufacturing industry transform into a demand-side determinant model, and the consumption upgrade of Chinese consumers makes the development of cross-border e-commerce shift to refinement and verticalization to meet the individual needs of consumers.

 In addition, consumers who pay attention to quality are paying more and more attention to brands.
 Leading brands in some categories have established brand influence among consumers through various marketing strategies.
 The focus of competition in the cross-border e-commerce market has changed from the past.
-The market full of counterfeit and unbranded products is transformed into the one with strong brand competition.
+The market full of counterfeit and unbranded products is transformed into the one with the strong brand competition.
 Brands with good e-reputation and awareness will have an important position in cross-border e-commerce competition.

 How Chinese buy on cross-borders ecommerce platforms?